 - Do not agree to give the at-fault party’s insurance company a recorded statement regarding the circumstances which resulted in your injuries;

 - Do not sign any paperwork that the at-fault party’s insurance company – including any request for them to access your medical records;

 - Do not accept any money from the at-fault party or their insurance company in any manner whatsoever – this could be portrayed as you accepting a settlement from them, which essentially means you are waiving your right to recover any further compensation.

-The bottom line is this: if you or a member of your family has suffered a serious injury as the result of a car crash, dog bite, or any other type of preventable accident, it is important that you consult with a personal injury attorney as a matter of priority.
+The bottom line is this: if you or a member of your family has suffered a serious injury as the result of a car crash, dog bite, or any other type of preventable accident, it is important that you consult with an injury attorney as a matter of priority.
 Not every injury victim requires the services of a legal professional, but it is always better to have a thorough understanding of your legal situation before you attempt to handle your claim on your own.

-Contact the board certified personal injury lawyers at our Dallas-Fort Worth law firm today for honest and unbiased assessment of your case.
+Contact a board certified accident attorneys at our Dallas-Fort Worth law firm today for honest and unbiased assessment of your case.
 The initial consultation is completely free and there is no obligation whatsoever to retain our services.
 Indeed, if we feel that your case does not warrant our services, we will tell you so.
 However, if you do decided to hire us, then we will take your case on a contingency fee basis (you won't pay a penny if we don't win your case).